goodluck1455/Foot-Wears-Ecommerce-Site/README.md

 # Ecommerce Website for Foot Wears

-This site is build with the use of React js + Vite + Typscript.
+This site is build with the use of React js + Vite + TypeScript.